hande-qmc/hande/documentation/manual/compile.rst

     make

-hande.x uses the sfmakedepend script (http://www.arsc.edu/~kate/Perl/,
-supplied in tools/) by Kate Hedstrom to generate the dependencies.
-These are generated automatically when make is run if the dependency files don't exist.
+HANDE's build system uses the ``sfmakedepend`` script (http://www.arsc.edu/~kate/Perl/, supplied in ``tools/``) by Kate Hedstrom to generate the list of dependencies for each Fortran source file.
+These are generated automatically when make is run if the dependency files do not exist.

-The executable, hande.x, is placed in the bin subdirectory.
-Note that this is actually a symbolic link: a unique executable is produced for each platform and optimisation level and hande.x merely points to the most recently compiled executable for convenience.
+The executable, ``hande.x``, is placed in the ``bin`` subdirectory.
+Note that this is actually a symbolic link: a unique executable is produced for each platform and optimisation level and ``hande.x`` merely points to the most recently compiled executable for convenience.
 This makes testing against multiple platforms particularly easy.

 There are various goals in the makefile.
 Run